LenneDalben/StardewValleyModsGPL/README.md

 # LenneDalben's Stardew Valley Mods (with GPL License)
 Welcome to the respository of my mods for Stardew Valley that have a GPL License! <a href="https://www.moddrop.com/stardew-valley/profile/213628">Releases can be downloaded on ModDrop</a>.

+<a href="https://github.com/LenneDalben/StardewValleyModsGPL/tree/main/%5BCP%5D%20It%20Takes%20a%20Village%20-%20Class%20Events">(CP) It Takes a Village - Class Events</a>

+ NPCs help out Penny teach the kiddos by giving lessons.

 <a href="https://github.com/LenneDalben/StardewValleyModsGPL/tree/main/%5BCP%5D%20Adventurer's%20Bundle%20to%20Gemologist's%20Bundle">(CP) Adventurer's Bundle to Gemologist's Bundle</a>

 Changes the Adventurer's Bundle to instead be the Gemologist's Bundle, requiring gemstones instead of monster loot.
+This mod is unavailable on ModDrop because it doesn't work on existing saves, only on new ones.

 <a href="https://github.com/LenneDalben/StardewValleyModsGPL/tree/main/%5BCP%5D%20Easier%20Bee%20House%2C%20Oil%20Maker%2C%20Preserves%20Jar%2C%20and%20Lightning%20Rod">(CP) Easier Bee House, Oil Maker, Preserves Jar, and Lightning Rod</a>